nkashyap/console.io/Readme.md

 # Console.IO

 Console.IO is a Node.JS project.
-Its provide Remote Web Console for websites, Javascript, Smart Tv, mobile phones apps.
+It provides Remote Web Console for websites, Javascript, Smart Tv, mobile phones apps.
 It uses express.io & socket.io to provide real time response from the browsers.

-Its works pretty much on all modern browsers, mobile devices, Smart TVs, etc
+It works pretty much on all modern browsers, mobile devices, Smart TVs, etc

 ## Install express.io (execute install.bat)